About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 Diabetes medicines

-Your care team will check your blood sugar levels during your procedure.
+Your care team will check your blood sugar levels before and during your procedure.

 Diuretics (water pills)